Évian-les-Bains: Contemporary

-The Évian Accords, which ended the Algerian War and recognized an independent Algeria, were signed there on 18 March 1962.
-The G8 began its 29th summit meeting in Évian on 1 June 2003.
+The Évian Accords, which ended the Algerian War and recognised an independent Algeria, were signed there on 18 March 1962.
+The G8 began its 29th summit meeting in Évian from 1 to 3 June 2003. Évian hosted the 52nd G7 summit from 15 to 17 June 2026, making it the first French town to host a G7 or G8 leaders' summit twice.

-From 26 to 30 August 2015 the 6th Annual Summit of the G-20Y Association was held there.

 Évian still derives funding as a holiday resort and spa town.

 Geography

 Climate

 The climate is continental mountainous, characterized by a marked humidity.
 Winters are cold and snowy and the summer season is mild with occasional stormy episodes.
 The off-seasons (April and October) are also on average relatively humid.